UAW Local 4123 Bylaws

 Section 4.
 The Financial Secretary may be paid as a salaried employee with health benefits.
 The annual salary is $66,500 per year for a full-time employee.
 The salary may be pro-rated if the officer is not full-time.
-If the Financial Secretary is on release time under the Collective Bargaining Agreement, the Local Union will pay the difference up to the average Teaching Associate Salary.
+If the Financial Secretary is on release time under the Collective Bargaining Agreement, the Local Union will pay the difference up to the $66,500 full-time salary.
 The Financial Secretary may choose to decline her/his salary for any specified period of time.

 Section 5.
 The President is responsible for the supervision of all staff, and shall be empowered to delegate whatever authority is necessary for efficient operation of the Local Union.